Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Eye-tracked Virtual Reality

-Mauderer et al.~\cite{gaze-contingent_depth_of_field_chi14} presented a gaze-contingent technique allowing the production of more realistic 3D images with improved depth perception by modifying the blurring rate of the objects in a range of distances considering gaze locations.
-The authors achieved higher levels of perceived depth and realism by employing focal points in combination with the gaze.
-Konrad et al.~\cite{gazecontingent-ocular_parallax_rendering_VR_TOG20} proposed a rendering method based on ocular parallax exploiting small changes of images on the retina caused by eye rotation.
-The ocular parallax's visibility was evaluated with a series of experiments to measure perceived relative distance in the AR/VR scenes.
-According to the authors, ocular parallax rendering combined with gaze contingency offers a more authentic experience and improved depth perception in VR scenes.
-Another work accounting ocular parallax presented by Krajancih et al.~\cite{optimizing_depth_perception_VRAR_via_gaze-contingent_rendering_TOG20} as a solution to the depth distortion in conventional rendering models.
-The introduced gaze-contingent stereo rendering method reduces the shape and disparity distortions and provides a more consistent depth sense while maintaining perceived relative distances between the rendered objects in a scene compared to conventional methods.
-Kellnhofer et al.~\cite{gazestereo3d_utilizes_fixation_gaze_est_TOG16} introduced another technique by using eye tracking as well as predicted gaze data to enhance depth perception while preserving the visual quality and comfort of the users.
-Their model employs a controller executing unperceived local depth adjustments for the stereoscopic content to optimize the trade-off between depth reproduction and visual comfort.
-The evaluations showed that their method provides a significant enhancement of depth perception while preserving the visual quality.
+\cite{gaze-contingent_depth_of_field_chi14} presented a gaze-contingent technique that allows for the production of realistic 3D images with improved depth perception by modifying the blurring rate of objects at varying distances.
+The authors achieved higher levels of perceived depth and realism by employing focal points in combination with the gaze. \cite{gazecontingent-ocular_parallax_rendering_VR_TOG20} proposed a rendering method based on ocular parallax exploiting small changes of images on the retina caused by eye rotation.
+The evaluations of ocular parallax's visibility for measuring perceived relative distance in AR and VR scenes indicated that ocular parallax rendering combined with gaze contingency offers a more authentic experience and improved depth perception in VR.

+Another work on ocular parallax that focuses on gaze-contingent stereo rendering that reduces shape and disparity distortions, providing a consistent sense of depth while maintaining perceived relative distances between the rendered objects in a scene~\cite{optimizing_depth_perception_VRAR_via_gaze-contingent_rendering_TOG20}. \cite{gazestereo3d_utilizes_fixation_gaze_est_TOG16} introduced another technique that utilizes eye tracking and predicted gaze data to enhance depth perception while preserving visual quality and user comfort.
+The proposed method employs a controller that executes unperceived local depth adjustments for stereoscopic content to optimize the trade-off between depth reproduction and visual comfort, significantly enhancing depth perception while preserving visual quality.

+VAC, the mismatch between the vergence and accommodation points of the eye, is another challenge that can affect the perceived image quality, the sense of depth, and realism in near-eye displays.
+This conflict arises due to changes in the shape of the lens of the eye during eye movements.
+In some VR displays, which are designed for a fixed distance, the degradation of perceived image quality can be attributed to the VAC.
+To address this, \cite{focal_surface_displays_TOG17} proposed the use of a phase-only spatial light modulator (SLM) made from the liquid crystal on silicon as a lens with a dynamically adaptive shape that is positioned between the display screen and the viewing optics.
+The authors presented a rendering technique that decomposes the scene and generates images for each display plane while considering the gaze location.